Quantum entanglement: Reduced density matrices

 In general, a bipartite pure state ρ is entangled if and only if its reduced states are mixed rather than pure.

-Two applications that use them

-Reduced density matrices were explicitly calculated in different spin chains with unique ground state.
-An example is the one-dimensional AKLT spin chain: the ground state can be divided into a block and an environment.
-The reduced density matrix of the block is proportional to a projector to a degenerate ground state of another Hamiltonian.

-The reduced density matrix also was evaluated for XY spin chains, where it has full rank.
-It was proved that in the thermodynamic limit, the spectrum of the reduced density matrix of a large block of spins is an exact geometric sequence in this case.

 Entanglement as a resource

 In quantum information theory, entangled states are considered a 'resource', i.e., something costly to produce and that allows implementing valuable transformations.
-The setting in which this perspective is most evident is that of "distant labs", i.e., two quantum systems labeled "A" and "B" on each of which arbitrary quantum operations can be performed, but which do not interact with each other quantum mechanically.
+The setting in which this perspective is most evident is that of "distant labs", i.e., two quantum systems labelled "A" and "B" on each of which arbitrary quantum operations can be performed, but which do not interact with each other quantum mechanically.
 The only interaction allowed is the exchange of classical information, which combined with the most general local quantum operations gives rise to the class of operations called LOCC (local operations and classical communication).
 These operations do not allow the production of entangled states between systems A and B. But if A and B are provided with a supply of entangled states, then these, together with LOCC operations can enable a larger class of transformations.
-For example, an interaction between a qubit of A and a qubit of B can be realized by first teleporting A's qubit to B, then letting it interact with B's qubit (which is now a LOCC operation, since both qubits are in B's lab) and then teleporting the qubit back to A. Two maximally entangled states of two qubits are used up in this process.
-Thus entangled states are a resource that enables the realization of quantum interactions (or of quantum channels) in a setting where only LOCC are available, but they are consumed in the process.
-There are other applications where entanglement can be seen as a resource, e.g., private communication or distinguishing quantum states.